Manjunath-Yelipeta/fastai-code-explorer/README.md

 ## Usage

 1. Click the extension icon in your Chrome toolbar
-2. Enter a Python keyword or function name (e.g., "def", "lambda", "store_attr", "L")
+2. Enter a Python keyword or function name (e.g., "itemgetter", "partial", "store_attr", "parallel")
 3. Click "Search"
 4. View the code examples and AI explanations